Becoming a successful entrepreneur is not easy.

 You want to document four things on that one page:

 - HOW to avoid repeating it in the future

 - LESSON you learned

 The goal is to get your child in the habit of filling their Mistake Binder with page after page of mistakes that they make.

 Then have your child spend a few minutes every other week reviewing their Mistake Binder.

-This helps make the learning stick and will also keep the mistakes in their working memory, acting like a radar system, alerting them when they are about to repeat a mistake.
+This helps make the learning stick and will also keep the mistakes in their working memory, acting as a radar system, alerting them when they are about to repeat a mistake.

 The Mistake Binder will take the taboo out of making mistakes for your child and will change their negative perception regarding mistakes.

 They’ll soon find themselves thinking like entrepreneurs, who embrace mistakes and the lessons they teach.